Associated Student Body (ASB)

 On Campus FUN

 Coastal Academy plans field trips several times each year for students and their families to attend.
-Field trip opportunities might include the opera, ballet, a visit to a museum, the zoo, or another educational excursion.
+Field trip opportunities might include the opera, Legoland’s educational programs, a visit to a museum, the zoo, or another educational excursion.
 All school field trips are designed to be family-friendly, meaning the entire family is welcome to attend unless otherwise stated.
 Parents are responsible for their children at all school field trips and events.

 Visual & Performing Arts

 Coastal Academy’s art program is designed to build a strong foundation in the visual arts, as well as inspire and encourage children in various media.
 Students in grades K-8 study various artists, art history, art movements, and learn about and how to incorporate the elements and principles of design into works of art.
 Projects are aligned with California State Visual Arts Standards and provide students with a well-rounded and thorough experience in the visual arts.
 Projects begin with an introduction to a particular artist, technique, or art movement.
 Each student explores the elements and principles of design pertinent to the project, learns art terms, discusses works of art, and has studio time to create masterpieces.

 Music is provided for students in grades K-8.
 Students participate in a variety of activities, encouraging them to sing, dance, and play.
 Music is influenced greatly by the teachings of Orff Schuelwerk, which utilizes a child’s natural speech, body movement, and cultural folk songs.
 Children learn to play classroom instruments, such as xylophones, glockenspiels, recorders, ukulele, and a variety of percussion instruments, and eventually learn to improvise and compose.